symfony/symfony-docs/routing.rst

 route that can match *any* URL like ``/blog/my-post`` or ``/blog/all-about-symfony``.

-Routes can be configured in YAML, XML, PHP or annotations.
+Routes can be configured in YAML, XML, PHP or using annotations.
 All formats provide the same features and performance, so choose the one you prefer.
-If you choose PHP annotations, run this command once in your application to add support for them (``SensioFrameworkExtraBundle`` wraps the required dependencies and provides many useful annotations for cache, security and more!):
+If you choose PHP annotations, run this command once in your application to add support for them:

 .. code-block:: terminal